 “Malcolm writes and performs folk-based rock and pop music on acoustic and electric guitar, in groups and solo.
-Having emerged from the diverse Connecticut punk/DIY music scene of the late 1970s, he takes inspiration from mixing musical genres to reveal new avenues of expression.
+Having emerged from the diverse New Haven, CT punk/DIY music scene of the late 1970s, he takes inspiration from mixing musical genres to reveal new avenues of expression.
 Folk ballads, country and pop art song, rockabilly, R&B and gospel roots music are his ingredients, that blend into a distinctly 21st century American groove.”

 At 16, I began teaching myself how to play on an old beat guitar with rusty strings my uncle gave me when he worked at Magnus Organs.
 My method involved listening to the radio and trying to pick out a single note that sounded like it fit.
 I started making good progress the next year, when my fingertips got frostbitten on a school ski trip, so I had ready-made calluses – but please don’t try this at home.